grafana/writers-toolkit/docs/sources/write/style-guide/ux-writing/index.md

 Capitalize only the first word in the title, the first word in a subheading after a colon, and any proper nouns (people, places, products).

 {{% admontion %}}
-If you're not sure of whether something is a product or not, consult the product manager or if there isn't one, the responsible squad.
+If you're not sure of whether something is a product or not, consult the product manager, or if there isn't one, the responsible squad.
 {{% /admontion %}}

 **Use:**